Emergency Dentist— Washington, DC

 youtube video

-Patients may require root canal therapy when the nerve tissue in a tooth is badly damaged due to decay, trauma, or fracture.
+Patients may require root canal therapy when a tooth's nerve tissue is damaged due to decay, trauma, or fracture.
 While this procedure may have earned a bad reputation in the past, today’s procedures are relatively simple and only offer minimal discomfort.
 Best of all, as long as they are properly cared for, many treated teeth go on to last for the rest of the patient’s life!

 Tooth Extractions